McDonaldAndrew-ETSU/RAGLite/README.md

 **RAGLite** is a plug-and-play Retrieval-Augmented Generation framework that combines:

-- 💡 **Distilled Qwen 1.5B** base model to lightweight, serverless, high-performance LLM (No API's Needed!)
+- 💡 **Any-Size-LM** base models to lightweight, serverless, high-performance LM's (No API's Needed!)
 - 🧠 **QLoRA finetuning** on coldstart .jsonl data
 - 🔎 **Custom vector store** with cosine similarity for fast retrieval
 - ⚙️ **Modular pipeline** for preprocessing, embedding, finetuning, and generation